 This shotgun will be attractive to buyers in a number of ways, as West London Shooting School instructor Mark Heath explains

 The Perdix is a collaboration between William Powell and Rizzini.
-It is a sideplated over-under machined from a solid steel forging, the sideplates are fully engraved with ducks and pheasants in flight, and the body of the action and bar are engraved with a deep cut leaf and scroll, which is aesthetically very pleasant, together with some very nice oiled walnut for the stock, which comes with a Prince of Wales grip.
+It is a sideplated over-under machined from a solid steel forging, the sideplates are fully engraved, and the body of the action and bar are engraved with a deep cut leaf and scroll, which is aesthetically very pleasant, together with some very nice oiled walnut for the stock, which comes with a semi-pistol grip.

 It’s available in 12 and 20 bore with 3” magnum chambers, the choice of 28”, 30” or 32″ barrels and five multi-chokes, and is supplied in a Negrini case.